 Over the long term, barbiturates abuse can often lead to complete addiction to the drugs.
 When this occurs, the body becomes accustomed to the effects of the drug, a tolerance is built up, and overdose becomes an even more likely scenario.
 Their inherently addictive nature is just part of what makes barbiturate medications so dangerous to use, particularly for those already prone to addictive behaviors.
 Prolonged barbiturates abuse can lead to symptoms that go beyond behavioral and physical symptoms.
 Through either excessive or long-term barbiturates abuse, those using the drug may see chronic symptoms, including:

 - Lowered functioning on a daily basis

 - Memory loss

 If you see these chronic symptoms continue over an extended period of time in either yourself or someone you know, they may be signs of addiction to the drug.
-This is not only a possible – it is a likely scenario in cases of extended use and abuse.
+This is not only a possibility—it is a likely scenario in cases of extended use and abuse.
 More specifically, if someone takes barbiturates on a daily basis for any longer than a month, then their brain develops a physiological need for the drug.
-This is what causes barbiturate addiction and, in turn, the sever withdrawal symptoms associated with quitting barbiturates altogether.
+This is what causes barbiturate addiction and, in turn, the severe withdrawal symptoms associated with quitting barbiturates altogether.

-How to Get Help For Barbiturate Abuse & Addiction
+How to Get Help for Barbiturates Abuse and Addiction